kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/my-project/practice/tutorial1/docker/README.md

 ## Description

-This is a Python-based project that leverages RabbitMQ, a robust messaging system, diving deeper into RabbitMQ's capabilities by incorporating message acknowledgement mechanisms to ensure reliable message delivery and fault tolerance.
+This is a Python-based project that leverages RabbitMQ, a robust messaging system, diving deeper into RabbitMQ's capabilities by incorporating message acknowledgment mechanisms to ensure reliable message delivery and fault tolerance.
 This project takes a step forward from a simple logging system to a more advanced system that uses a topic exchange instead of a direct exchange.
 With a topic exchange, messages can be routed based on multiple criteria.
 Specifically, this project will focus on how to subscribe to logs based on the severity of the log as well as the source that generated the log.

 ## Technologies Used in this Project
 - **RabbitMQ**: An open-source message broker, which helps applications communicate asynchronously.
 - **Docker**: A powerful platform designed to make it easier to create, deploy, and run applications by using containers.
-Docker run is entirely command line based
+Docker run is entirely command line-based
 - **Docker Compose**: A tool for defining and running multi-container applications.
 Docker-compose reads configuration data from a YAML file.

 ## RabbitMQ